 Introduction

 KVKs are integral part of the national agricultural research and extension system in India, aims at technology assessment, refinement, demonstration and dissemination in the field of agriculture and allied sectors (Kumari. et. al., 2020).
 They are considered as grassroots organisations designed to implement technology by evaluating, improving, and showcasing tested technologies in various district "micro-farming" scenarios (Das, 2007; Singh et al., 2023).
 It is also called as farm science centres, innovative institutions, agricultural extension centres mostly associated with local agricultural universities of the respective states under the different agricultural technology application and research institute zones of Indian Council of Agricultural Research System (ICAR).
 All the host institutes of KVKs are hundred percent funded by the ICAR Extension Division only.
 The country's leading agency for research on agriculture is the Indian Council of Agriculture and Research (ICAR).
 It has occasionally funded several first-line transfers of technology initiatives aimed at transferring cutting-edge technologies to farmers, such as the Lab to Land program (LLP), the All India Coordinated Project on National Demonstrations (AICPND), and the Operational Research Project (ORP) (Waman et al., 2011).
 Above mentioned all three projects were mobile in nature.
-So, those projects were merged to KVK in the year 1992 (Sahoo. et. al., 2021; Devi et al., 2023) for effective functioning as innovative institution with updated mandates and objectives.
+So, those projects were merged to KVK in the year 1992 (Sahoo et. al., 2021; Devi et al., 2023) for effective functioning as innovative institution with updated mandates and objectives.
 It has mainly emphasis on the functions of farm testing, preliminary exhibition, capacity building, multisectoral support and farm advisory services (Bhattacharyya et al., 2021; Harsha Vardhan et al., 2021).

 In the year 1964-66, education commission formed for suggesting the imparting of vocational education in agriculture.
 Further planning commission & inter-ministerial committee stressed the importance of vocational education followed by in 1973, committee headed by Dr. Mohan Singh Mehta appointed by the ICAR for establishing KVKs as farm science centre because of that committee first KVK was established in the march 21st 1974 at Pondicherry under the administration of Tamil Nadu Agricultural University.
 In 1967-77, the planning commission approved the proposal of the ICAR to establish 18 more KVKs during the fifth five-year plan (1974-1978).
 In 2005, then Prime Minister.
 Manmohan Singh announced that one KVK should be created in each rural district of the country by the end of 2007.
 In the 10th five-year plan 551 KVKs were drastically established in our nation and over a period it was gradually increasing the numbers.
 Currently in 2024, we have 731 KVKs in the nation under the eleven zones of ATARI, ICAR.
-(Gautam. et. al., 2024)
+(Gautam. et. al., 2024).

 Mandates and objectives of KVKs (KVK Network Portal, 2024)